Indexerrowaty/Bitcoin-Mining-Simulator/README.md

 # Bitcoin Mining Simulator
 Our old game that we abandoned because it had trashy code.<br>
-We also made a way better game called "[Money Clicker](https://moneyclicker.indexed.pl)".
+We also made a way better game called "[Money Clicker](https://moneyclicker.indexed.pl)".<br>
+You can continue development of this game if you want to.
+It's released on WTFPL license so you can do with this project whatever you want.

 <hr>